ChalmersGU-data-structure-courses/dsabook/src/markdown/X-appendix/01-glossary.md

 or [leaf nodes](#leaf-node){.term})
 that the tree might contain.
-The composite approach would have the tree call the "traversal" method on its root node, which then knows how to perform the "traversal" behavior.
+The composite approach would have the tree call the "traversal" method on its root node, which then knows how to perform the "traversal" behaviour.
 This might in turn require invoking the traversal method of other objects (in this case, the children of the root).